Radio multifrequency observations of galaxy clusters. The Abell 399$-$401 pair: Abstract

 \section{Abstract}

-Galaxy clusters are assembled via merging of smaller structures, in a process that generates shocks and turbulence in the intra cluster medium and produces radio emission in the form of halos and relics.
-The cluster pair A\,$399-$A\,401 represents a special case: both clusters host a radio halo and recent LOFAR observations at 140~MHz revealed the presence of a radio bridge connecting the two clusters and two candidate relics, one South of A\,399 and the other in between the two clusters in proximity of a shock front detected in X-ray observations.
-In this paper we present Westerbork observations at 1.7, 1.4 and 1.2~GHz and 346~MHz of the A\,$399-$A\,401 cluster pair.
-We detected the radio halo in the A\,399 cluster at 346~MHz, extending up to $\sim 650$~kpc and with a $125 \pm 6$~mJy flux density.
-Its spectral index between 1.4~GHz and 346~MHz and between 140~MHz and 346~MHz is $\alpha = 1.47 \pm 0.05$, and $\alpha = 1.75 \pm 0.14$ respectively.
-The two candidate relics are also seen at 346~MHz and we determined their spectral index to be $\alpha = 1.10 \pm 0.14$ and $\alpha = 1.46 \pm 0.14$.
-The low surface brightness bridge connecting the two clusters is below the noise level at 346~MHz, therefore we constrained the bridge average spectral to be steep, i.e. $\alpha > 1.5$ at $2\sigma$ confidence level.
-This result favours the scenario where dynamically-induced turbulence is a viable mechanism to reaccelerate a population of mildly relativistic particles and amplify magnetic fields even in cluster bridges, i.e. on scales of a few Mpcs.
+Galaxy clusters are assembled via merging of smaller structures, in a process that generates shocks and turbulence in the intra cluster medium and produces radio diffuse emission in the form of halos and relics.
+The cluster pair A\,$399-$A\,401 represents a special case: both clusters host a radio halo.
+Recent Low Frequency Array (LOFAR) observations at 140~MHz revealed the presence of a radio bridge connecting the two clusters along with two relic candidates.
+These relics include one South of A\,399 and the other in between the two clusters, in proximity of a shock front detected in X-ray observations.
+In this paper we present observations of the A\,$399-$A\,401 cluster pair at 1.7, 1.4, 1.2~GHz and 346~MHz from the Westerbork Synthesis Radio Telescope (WSRT).
+We detect the radio halo in the A\,399 cluster at 346~MHz, extending up to $\sim 650$~kpc and with a $125 \pm 6$~mJy flux density.
+Its spectral index between 140~MHz and 346~MHz is $\alpha = 1.75 \pm 0.14$.
+The two candidate relics are also seen at 346~MHz and we determine their spectral indices to be $\alpha = 1.10 \pm 0.14$ and $\alpha = 1.46 \pm 0.14$.
+The low surface brightness bridge connecting the two clusters is below the noise level at 346~MHz, therefore we constrain the bridge average spectral index to be steep, i.e. $\alpha > 1.5$ at 95\% confidence level.
+This result favours the scenario where dynamically-induced turbulence is a viable mechanism to reaccelerate a population of mildly relativistic particles and amplify magnetic fields on scales of a few Mpcs.